-- 13. As acknowledged in Resolutions XII.11 on Peatlands, climate change and wise use: Implications for the Ramsar Convention [and XIII.xx] on Restoration of degraded peatlands to mitigate and adapt to climate change and enhance biodiversity], peatlands are important carbon stores, for carbon sequestration and in the case of restoration of degraded peatland in reducing GHG emissions.
+- 13. As acknowledged in Resolutions XII.11 on Peatlands, climate change and wise use: Implications for the Ramsar Convention [and XIII.13 on Restoration of degraded peatlands to mitigate and adapt to climate change and enhance biodiversity and disaster risk reduction], peatlands are important carbon stores, for carbon sequestration and, in the case of restoration of degraded peatland, in reducing GHG emissions.
 Peatlands provide opportunities for awareness raising, communication and education.
 They can be used to demonstrate best practices for wise use and restoration.
-Peatlands for which climate adaptation andmitigation relevance is considered in the designation process as demonstration sites with respect to Criterion 1 would feature (some of) the following attributes: - a.
-Large peat volume that can be preserved, always in proportion to the country size of the Contracting Party, which makes the request/proposal - Information on the area's history, land use, hydrology, and peat volume, to enable assessment of the effects of restoration, as appropriate, on carbon store capacity and GHG fluxes to be used for communication and awareness raising; and - c.
+Peatlands for which the relevance of climate-change adaptation and mitigation is considered in the process of their designation as demonstration sites with respect to Criterion 1 would feature (some of) the following attributes: - a.
+Large peat volume that can be preserved, always in proportion to the area of the territory of the Contracting Party, which makes the request/proposal; - b.
+Information on the area's history, land use, hydrology, and peat volume, to enable assessment of the effects of restoration, as appropriate, on carbon store capacity and GHG fluxes to be used for communication and awareness raising; and - c.
 Accessibility to provide site facilities that enable awareness-raising and education activities to be carried out on site.